mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Similarly there are also models for music generation, video generation, code generation, and speech.
 The collective term for these content creation models is **Generative AI**, or shortened to GenAI to appear in-the-know in circles of acquaintances who don't know the difference and don't care anyway.

-Of the many types, LLMs get a lot of attention from businesses, research, and hobbyists, because they are very easy to work with, it's just text input and output; and there are a lot of techniques emerging to optimize working with them.
+Of the many types, LLMs get a lot of attention from businesses, research, and hobbyists, because they are very easy to work with.
+It's simply text input and output, and there are a lot of techniques emerging to optimize working with them.

-## Text completion and patterns
+## Text completion and temperature

 In your LLM playground, switch to the completions tab.
 Completions is very close to the raw interface of an LLM, you just provide it with some text and a few additional parameters.